Night Flight

 Years ago, it was relatively easy to fly into Washington, DC class B airspace (or TCA at the time).
 Things have changed considerably in recent years for obvious security reasons.

 One summer evening, I decided to fly along the Potomac river on the Virginia side.
-This is clear of prohibited airspace over the monuments, White house etc. Still, it provides an excellent view of the DC skyline.
+This is clear of prohibited airspace (P-56) over the monuments and the White house.
+Still, it provides an excellent view of the DC skyline.
 Heading south, I made the radio call to Washington tower, designated as such or just tower.
 My designation was 59A.

 59A: Washington tower, helicopter 8559A